 Stuck At the Bottom

-Thee Parable of the Mold
+The Parable of the Mold

-One day you discover mold growing in your home and became panicked.
+One day you discover mold growing in your home and become panicked.
 You hadn’t been in that particular room for several months and was to surprised to see a problem develop so quickly without you noticing it.
 Suddenly you realized several things: 1) there is a water leak or source of water somewhere nearby that you can’t see 2) the problem is only going to get worse until the underlying problem is addressed 3) leaving it untreated and hoping for the best is not a wise strategy because it will continue to grow and likely cause health problems for everyone in the house 4) so you do the quick math in your head and realize it will probably cost more in the long-run to repair than in the short-term to treat.
 Hmmmmm, what should you do?
 It’s a beautiful day outside and nothing pressing on your schedule.
 “This can wait” you think to yourself.
 But then you remember the horror stories of people having to gut their homes to get rid of mold.
-A quick trip to Walmart to buy some Clorox should fix the problem so off you go.
+You decide on a quick trip to Walmart to buy some Clorox to fix the problem and off you go.

 20 minutes and $6 dollars later, you feel confident in your simple-solution.
 “That wasn’t so bad.
 Clorox is a miracle product because it kills everything, right?”
 You spray quickly and leave the room.
 2 weeks later, you enter the room to make sure your $6-solution worked but to your chagrin, the problem has only gotten worse.
 “What the heck!
 How is that even possible?!
 “Clorox is Clorox—it supposed to kill 99.9% of germs!
 I want my money back!”